 Welcome to ZKOPE Pool

 ZKOPE is an ADA stake pool located in Denmark.
 If you are an ADA holder, consider using ZKOPE pool, and earn passive income while securing the Cardano network.
-It is safe since your funds are NOT required to be sent out of your wallet, delegating your stake can be done to ZKOPE pool directly from your wallet of choice, so if you are not in the process of spending your ADA, staking is a good option.
+It is safe since your funds are NOT required to be sent out of your wallet, delegating your stake can be done to ZKOPE pool directly from your wallet.
+If you are new to the Cardano network, checkout the tutorials section of this page.

 ZKOPE is simple, secure, honest and friendly.